 units, such as clapping out syllable beats, and time spent on

 (D.McGuinness.
 A Prototype for Teaching the English Alphabet

 ''Scores of developmental studies show that phonemic processing is one of the most “buffered” language skills humans possess, and is least susceptible to disruption and malfunction.
 Chaney showed that by age three, children are highly sensitive to the phoneme level of speech.
 Nearly all of the 87 three-year-olds in her study could listen to isolated phonemes (/b/ -- /a/ -- /t/), blend them into a word, and point to a picture representing that word – with nearly 90% scoring well above chance'' (D.McGuinness.
 RRF messageboard)

-Speech sound awareness training is not a necessary prerequisite
+PA training (without print) is not a necessary prerequisite

 of this ability. ''In fact, no one needs to be explicitly aware